NithinK990/NithinK990/README.md

 # 👋 Hi there!
 I'm Nithin | Senior Full Stack Developer 🚀

 ## About Me
-I am a <b>passionate full-stack developer</b> with over 10+ years of experience in building web applications.
+I am a <b>🌟passionate full-stack developer🌟</b> with over 10+ years of experience in building web applications.
 I specialize in JavaScript technologies and have a strong background in both front-end and back-end development.